 The title abstract is a legal record of a property’s title history.
 It includes information about past title transfers, liens, and legal actions against the property.
-The abstract is a crucial document for buyers to ensure a clear title for properties in North Carolina.
+During the home-buying process in North Carolina, obtaining the abstract is a crucial step to ensure a clear title for properties.
 It is issued by an abstraction.

 The abstract fee can go up to $400.